 Don’t be so quick to rush to judgment.

 We allow shoddy journalism more interested in sensationalism than the facts to influence our opinion and play to the darker sides of our collective human nature.
-Media careers are literally built on the ability to run a story to the ground and take someone down in the process regardless of the consequences.
-People in positions of authority cave at the sign of any pressure and discard fellow human being as if they are just rubble on the trash heap of life.
+Media careers are built on the ability to run a story to the ground and take someone down in the process regardless of the consequences.
+People in positions of authority cave at the sign of any pressure and discard fellow human beings as if they are just rubble on the trash heap of life.
 Sadly, they can also use this information to advance personal or professional agendas.

-How many of us actually take the time to review the often publicly available information pertinent to a given criminal/civil case or policy/legislative issue?
-I’m often amazed by how many people regularly demonize jurors/judges who actually heard all the testimony and reviewed the information but came to a different conclusion then they would have liked.
+How many of us take the time to review the often publicly available information pertinent to a given criminal/civil case or policy/legislative issue?
+I’m often amazed by how many people regularly demonize jurors/judges who heard all the testimony and reviewed the information but came to a different conclusion than they would have liked.
 There are no shortcuts to the truth and being a responsible adult means you think before you act and judge.

 Thankfully, we have a legislative history and judicial system the offers laws and due process to protect us from ourselves and the ever present and dangerous mob mentality and tendency towards persecution of the individual.
 There also used to be something called journalistic ethics, but that seems to have fallen by the wayside and become a casualty to career advancement and ratings pressure.